 It is important to note that it is often the combination of different types of features that allows a more effective classification.
 For example, knowing that a pixel is asymmetric on its own is relatively useless.
 Even with the additional knowledge that the pixel has a high T2 signal and a low T1 signal would not allow differentiation between CSF and edema.
-However, consider the use of the additional information that the pixel's region has a high T2 signal and low T1 signal, that CSF is unlikely to be observed at the pixel' spatial location, that a high T2 signal is unlikely to be observed at the pixel's intensities are more distant in the standardized multi-spectral intensity space than normal CSF, and finally that the texture of the image region is not characteristic of CSF.
+However, consider the use of the additional information that the pixel's region has a high T2 signal and low T1 signal, that CSF is unlikely to be observed at the pixel' spatial location, that a high T2 signal is unlikely to be observed at the pixel's location, that the pixel has a significantly different intensity than the corresponding location in the template, that the pixel's intensities are more distant in the standardized multi-spectral intensity space than normal CSF, and finally that the texture of the image region is not characteristic of CSF.
 It is clear from this additional information that the pixel is likely edema rather than CSF.
 It is also clear that the use of this additional information will add robustness to classification, since each of the features can be simultaneously considered and combined in classifying a pixel as normal or tumor.
 It is hoped that reading this section has given the impression that simply using the intensities as features or converting a neighborhood of intensities into a feature vector does not fully take advantage of even the image data, much less the additional information that can be gained through registration.